 In Netflix's "Our Souls at Night" (2017), Robert Redford and Jane Fonda reunite in Colorado, including scenes at the Brown Palace Hotel & Spa in Denver.
 Florence, Colo., is used as the fictional town of Holt in the adaptation of the Kent Haruf novel.

 Bruce Willis reprises his role as John McClane in "Die Hard 2: Die Harder" (1990), featuring the since-shuttered Stapleton International Airport standing in for Dulles International Airport in Washington, D.C.
 A short winter forces the crew north earlier than planned in search of snow.

-Figure-skating farce "Blades of Glory" (2007), starring Will Ferrell and Jon Heder, used the Pepsi Center as a venue for some of the movie's ridiculous competitions on ice.
+Figure-skating farce "Blades of Glory" (2007), starring Will Ferrell and Jon Heder, used Ball Arena (formerly Pepsi Center) as a venue for some of the movie's ridiculous competitions on ice.

 Clint Eastwood's grizzled secret service agent protects the president at a rally at Civic Center Park in "In the Line of Fire" (1993).

 "About Schmidt" (2002) sees Jack Nicholson's retiree piloting his Winnebago down Colfax, although Omaha largely stood in for Denver for the scenes at Kathy Bates’ character's Capitol Hill house, hot tub and all.

 Druggy cult classic "Vanishing Point" (1971) features protagonist Kowalski cruising West Colfax Avenue in an iconic 1970 Dodge Challenger.
 He scores some Benzedrine before heading west to San Francisco.